Motorola Razr V3: V3x

 Motorola Razr V3x is a 3G phone designed for European and Asian markets.
 It was originally announced in March 2005 as the Motorola V1150 (as an upgraded Motorola V1050 which itself succeeded the Motorola V975/V980), before it was renamed as Razr V3x to capitalize on the RAZR name.
 It was made official under the new name on October 18, 2005, with a slated Q4 2005 release.

-The Razr V3x is fundamentally a very different device than the V3, using a different microprocessor, chipset, and Nvidia GoForce 4800 GPU, and no mini-USB connector.
+The Razr V3x is fundamentally a very different device than the V3, using a different microprocessor, chipset, and Nvidia GoForce 4800 GPU.
 Its keypad design is notably different than that on the V3.
 In addition to being able to use 3G UMTS/WCDMA networks, the Razr V3x had other enhancements over the original V3 such as a 2.0-megapixel camera, a second (front) camera, and expandable memory, a feature set closer to the Motorola V980.
 However, with its added features and new internals, the V3x was substantially larger and heavier than the V3 – about 125 g and 20 mm thick compared to 95 g and 13 mm.

 The V3x was not released in North America.
 In Japan, the V3x was released on NTT DoCoMo as the FOMA M702iG, introduced in July 2006.
 The Motorola Razr V3x won the "Best 3GSM handset" at the 2006 3GSM World Congress.
 The Motorola RAZR maxx is considered to be its successor and this one was also released in North America.